daschwanden/eventarc-gw/README.md

 ## 2. OpenRelik

 ### 2.1.
 Install OpenRelik
-The easiest way to install [OpenRelik](https://openrelik.org) on GKE is to apply the Helm Chart available from the [OSDFIR Infrastructure](https://github.com/google/osdifir-infrastructure) repository
+The easiest way to install [OpenRelik](https://openrelik.org) on GKE is to apply the Helm Chart available from the [OSDFIR Infrastructure](https://github.com/google/osdifir-infrastructure) repository.

 Add the repo containing the Helm charts as follows:
 ```console